+Traditionally, a horse that is trained to be ridden or driven pulling a vehicle will be called broke.
 Many people don't like the term 'broke' because it suggests training done by force or by breaking the horse’s spirit.
 When horses were rounded up off the range and ‘bucked out’ by a rough rider who wanted to quickly make them useful, this might have been true.
-Most trainers, while valuing methods that get a horse trained quickly, know that it’s better to train them well and it is acceptable to take time to do that.
+Most trainers, while valuing methods that get a horse trained quickly, know that it’s better to train them well and it is acceptable to take the time to do that.

 Dumb broke may mean the training has just started.
 The horse knows to move forward when the rider uses simple leg aids and will stop and turn.
 This may also be called green broke.
 Green is another term used in the horse world to indicate a horse or a rider that is just starting to learn their job.